mastergray/type-spec/src/TypeSpecAsyncOp/README.md

   - `inputType`: A `TypeSpec` instance representing the type that the input object must conform to.
   - `outputType`: A `TypeSpec` instance representing the type that the output object must conform to.
 - **Description**:
-  - Initializes a new `TypeSpecOp` instance with specified input and output types.
+  - Initializes a new `TypeSpecAsyncOp` instance with specified input and output types.

 ### Properties